abiriadev/seia/README.md

 ## :book: Documentation

 For comprehensive details about the Seia API, configuration, and more, please visit the [API documentation](https://seia.dev).

+## :busts_in_silhouette: Join the Community

+Become part of the community by joining our official [Discord server](https://discord.gg/xuSH6QuQwG)!

 ## :heart: Support